mikeshulman/narya/README.md

 There is currently no importing or exporting: all definitions from all sources go into the same flat namespace, so for instance in interactive mode you can refer to definitions made in files that were loaded previously.
 There is also no compilation or caching: everything must be typechecked and loaded anew at every invocation.

-Each file or `-e` argument is a sequence of commands (see below), while in interactive mode, commands typed by the user are executed as they are entered.
+In interactive mode, commands typed by the user are executed as they are entered.
 Since many commands span multiple lines, Narya waits for a blank line before parsing and executing the command(s) being entered.
 Make sure to enter a blank line before starting a new command; interactive commands must be entered and executed one at a time.
 The result of the command is printed (more verbosely than is usual when loading a file) and then the user can enter more commands.
-Type Control+D to exit.
+Type Control+D to exit interactive mode.
 In addition, in interactive mode you can enter a term instead of a command, and Narya will assume you mean to `echo` it (see below).

 ### Commands